Ring Law Enforcement Guidelines

-“Non-content” information includes user information such as name, address, email address, billing information, date of account creation, and other types of account information.
+“Non-content” means user information such as name, address, email address, billing information, date of account creation, and certain purchase history and service usage information.

 Requests from Non-U.S. Law Enforcement

 Preservation.
-Upon receipt of a preservation request, Ring will preserve the requested information for up to 90 days, unless Ring receives a preservation extension, in which case the information will be preserved for an additional 90 days (for a total of up to 180 days).
-After the preservation period expires, the information may no longer be available.
-Please note that only information and content stored by Ring at the time the request is processed will be preserved.
+Upon receipt of a lawful and binding request Ring will preserve requested information for up to 90 days unless Ring receives a preservation extension, in which case the information will be preserved for an additional 90 days (for a total of up to 180 days).
+Please note that the preservation process may be rejected if the data to be preserved is not clearly specified and/or the details required to locate the data are not provided.